-11 Feb How these Sports Brands Successfully Defined the Game
+11 Feb 4 Successful Sports Brands That Defined the Sports Marketing Game

-In today’s world, advertising follows people everywhere.
+In today’s world, advertising follows people everywhere as brands in the world fight for the top spots.
 Literally.
 It’s no coincidence that those trainers you’ve been looking at online are suddenly appearing on your Instagram feed.

 When you hear the word advertising – what comes to mind?
 Is it those Instagram video ads?
 Banners on a website you regularly use?
 Whatever you picture, most of us can conjure examples of what advertising looks like.
 But it’s not as easy to pinpoint exactly what it means, or how to do it well.

 From its print-based beginnings in the 1920s to today’s pesky pop-ups; the advertising industry has adapted to work in our technology-driven world.
 However, the need for advertising hasn’t changed, nor have the best practices that make for successful ads.

 It takes a combination of endurance, flexible strategy, tenacity, and creativity to stand out with advertising in the fitness industry.
 In this article, we’ll take a look at three examples of game-changing fitness sports brands in the world, leading the way with their social media marketing and the loyal customer base they’ve built.

 You can’t talk about fitness and sports advertising without talking about one of the best sportswear brands in the world.
 A pioneer in its field, Nike is known for many things like the best sportswear apparel.
 From its 1984 sports apparel brands of Jordan Brand, which became one of the most athlete-endorsed and biggest sports brands of all time, to its iconic 2017 Breaking2 campaign.

 When you think of Nike, you likely think of their sports shoes; it’s the product they’re most famous for.
 And while the athletes in Breaking2 wore Nike activewear for training and competing, none of the campaign’s marketing mentioned products.